devnied/EMV-NFC-Paycard-Enrollment/README.md

 ## Dependencies

-If you are not using Maven or some other dependency management tool that can understand Maven repositories, the list below is what you need to run bit-lib4j.
+If you are not using Maven or some other dependency management tool that can understand Maven repositories, the list below is what you need to run EMV-NFC-Paycard-Enrollment.

 **Runtime Dependencies**
 * commons-lang3 3.1